 Other organisms may exist in old, dry droppings, and in empty nests, and are transmitted to humans through inhalation.

-These points illustrate the importance of eliminating pigeon infestations, thoroughly cleaning areas where they once roosted, and preventing re-infestation.
+These points illustrate the need to eliminate pigeon infestations, thoroughly clean areas where they once roosted, and prevent re-infestation.

 How can pigeon infestations be prevented?

-Exclusion is practical and affordable method of control, and it is highly effective if done properly.
-Exclusion involves eliminating access to lofts, steeples, vents, girders and eaves with metal, glass, screens, wire mesh and plastic or nylon netting.
+Exclusion is often the most practical and affordable method of pigeon control.
+It is highly effective if done properly.
+Exclusion involves eliminating access to areas pigeons roost & nest.

-Other means of prevention include the non-toxic repellents which, when applied produce sticky surfaces which pigeons dislike and will not land on.
+Other means of prevention include the use non-toxic repellents which, when applied make the area less desirable to pigeons.

-Sanitation is essential around residential, businesses and farms.
+Limiting pigeons’ access to food by keeping areas clean and free of easily available food.
 Sources of food and water should be eliminated, and people should be discouraged from feeding pigeons in public areas.

 The safe and proper removal and exclusion of pigeons from a structure can be a difficult and time-consuming endeavor and should be done by professional pest control technicians.